Ponta Porã

-Ponta Porã International Airport is located in the municipality but currently without scheduled flights.
+Ponta Porã International Airport is located in the municipality with scheduled flights to São Paulo.

 History

 The origin of Ponta Porã begins with the formation of a village called Punta Porã.

 Before the Paraguayan War, the site of the city was a deserted region in the interior of Paraguay inhabited by tribes of Indians, such as Nhandevas and Caiuás, descendants of the Guarani people.
 The region was also a place where travelers stopped to rest while crossing from Brazil to Paraguay.
 In 1777 a military expedition arrived in the region, aiming to explore the region.
 In 1862 the military unit led by Lieutenant Antonio João Ribeiro established a base near the Dourados River (in what is now the municipality of Antônio João) and there founded the Military Colony of Dourados.
 In 1864, the time of the Paraguayan War, the Military Colony of Dourados was destroyed by the Paraguayans, and Lieutenant Ribeiro was killed.